Although our article was written in 2017, we have attempted to keep up with the ranch over the years.

 Jim says that his favorite event has to be riding cowboy style with the with American Flag alongside 7,000 motorcycles for the Memorial Day, “West Coast Thunder Event.”
 The ride starts at Riverside Harley Davidson, and ends at the National Cemetery, also in Riverside.
 Horses aren’t allowed, so each year Jim is kicked out soon after his arrival.
 That hasn’t stopped him in the past, and won’t stop him in the future.
 Sometimes, a cowboy just has to do what’s right.

 Interested in learning more about the American West?
-Check out our accompanying articles featuring Oro Grande, Randsburg, Ballarat, the movie ‘Heat in the West,’ and more.
+Check out our accompanying articles and YouTube channel videos featuring Oro Grande, Randsburg, Ballarat, the movie ‘Heat in the West,’ and more.